BlogKubernetes

 failureThreshold: 30

-periodSeconds: 5 # up to 150s to start, then liveness takes over
+periodSeconds: 5 # up to 150s boot window

-Go deeper in a courseKubernetes administrationProbes, rollouts, and running workloads reliably.View course
+Go deeper in a courseKubernetes administrationProbes, rollouts, Services, and operating workloads reliably.View course

 Related posts